sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ### 2.3 Customization Process

-> See Section 5 Recommended White Labeling Tools and Automation to see bulk edition suggestions
+> See Section 5 Recommended White Labeling Tools and Automation to see bulk edition suggestions.

-#### Step 1: Identify Branding Elements to Replace
+#### Step 1: Identify the Branding Elements to Replace

 All READMEs contain the following SambaNova-specific elements: